User Generated Content Campaign

 So, with a very small but effective team, we found a way.
 I hope my journey helps others develop their own courage to always find a way through the challenges every PM faces on the road to delivering customer-facing features.

-Here’s a snapshot of the concept brief
+Snapshot of the concept brief

 This is basically all of the information you get as the designated Product leader responsible for bringing a concept on paper to life digitally (I guess, when it comes to a product for Millennials, who better to lead the charge than a Millennial herself?).
 In a nutshell, the most exciting part about being a Product Manager is that you get to collaborate with a team and build something together that solves problems and/or delights real people.